-• The Chief Financial Officer or General Counsel - who are "Public Interest Disclosure Officers" appointed by the Principal Officer and hold a delegation which enables them to receive public interest disclosures under the Act.
+- The Chief Executive Officer who is the "Principal Officer" of the public body, within the terms of the Act. - The Chief Financial Officer or General Counsel who are "Public Interest Disclosure Officers" appointed by the Principal Officer and hold a delegation which enables them to receive public interest disclosures under the Act.